CINSU

 – Supporting Well-Being project Work for the NUI, Galway, LGBT+ Staff and Student Network

 These and other local, national, and EU CINSU projects can be seen in figure 2 below.
+A categorised list of projects and reports across problem domains is presented further below.

 CINSU2